List of Border Force cutters (UK)

 Prior to the formation of HM Customs and Excise in 1909, revenue cruisers of various types were operated in UK waters by various bodies: not only the separately constituted Boards of Customs and Excise, but also the Admiralty and the Coast Guard.

 For much of the 20th century, the Cutters were supplemented by a fleet of smaller 'launches'; but these were non-seagoing vessels, restricted to patrolling rivers and estuaries.

 In 1980 HMCE's Revenue Cutter Service was renamed the Customs Cutter Service.
-Thenceforward its vessels bore the ship prefix "HMCC" - Her Majesty's Customs Cutter (previously they had long been known as HM Revenue Cutters).
-Following the flotilla's transfer to the UK Border Agency they were given the prefix "HMC" - Her Majesty's Cutter; all current vessels of the UK Border Force bear this prefix.
+Thenceforward its vessels bore the ship prefix "HMCC" - His/Her Majesty's Customs Cutter (previously they had long been known as HM Revenue Cutters).
+Following the flotilla's transfer to the UK Border Agency they were given the prefix "HMC" - His/Her Majesty's Cutter; all current vessels of the UK Border Force bear this prefix.

 Currently the Border Force has a fleet of five ocean-going Cutters and six smaller 'Coastal Patrol Vessels' (CPVs).
 All eleven vessels are due to be replaced, however a schedule for their replacement has not (as of March 2023) been announced.
 In 2022 it was reported that additional boats and crews had been chartered (for up to six months at a time) from companies linked to the offshore wind industry.

+In 2024 it was announced that a “new team” would be setup by the new Labour Government’s Home Office, to tackle smugglers who try to bring illegal substances into the country by sea: “The new Maritime Directorate will work closely with other enforcement agencies to improve intelligence and cooperation with other countries”.
+In March 2025 The BBC reported a successful operation to disrupt a £58M plot to smuggle cocaine into the UK, the first public announcement attributing success to this new “Directorate” of Border Force.